 And It’s Not Just Cows!

-A Transylvania Airlines pilot, flying from Dubai to Amsterdam, had to make an emergency landing the other day after a fight broke out over another passenger’s continuous flatulence.
+A Transylvania Airlines pilot, flying from Dubai to Amsterdam, had to make an emergency landing after a fight broke out over another passenger’s continuous flatulence.
 Don’t eat beans before you go on a plane, people!

 Snakes On A Plane